ArcFlow

 # Algorithms work the same way

-result = db.execute("CALL algo.pageRank()")
+db.execute("CALL algo.pageRank()")

-# Context manager for automatic cleanup
+# Context-manager for deterministic cleanup

 with ArcFlow() as db: